All Episodes

 Okay, so can I raise another point?

-So I have a friend, because I'm in the age group where their kids are between the ages of 10 and 20, and they're getting their kids vaccinated and they're dying of myocarditis.
+So I have a friend because I'm in the age group where their kids are between the ages of 10 and 20, and they're getting their kids vaccinated, and they're dying of myocarditis.

-So when your children are dying of myocarditis because they didn't realize that it would do that to their young hearts.
+So when your children are dying of myocarditis, because they didn't realize that it would do that to their young hearts.

 Well, it's not a lot of people.

-It's a there are there are instances of myocarditis.
+There are instances of myocarditis.

 Well, I know 17 personally.